DimitriNjila/serapi/README.md

 ## Output

-- Prints 15–20 commonly asked interview questions.
+- Prints 15–20 commonly asked interview questions for the company and role you are interviewing for